 Both parents’ weekly net incomes are combined, and the Connecticut Child Support Guidelines then calculate a percentage based on Connecticut’s income shares model, and how many children the parents have.
 Connecticut determine’s each parent’s support obligation by calculating the percentage each parent contributes to the combined net weekly income.
 The amount calculated for the custodial parent is retained by that parent and presumably used for the support and maintenance of the child.
 The amount calculated for the noncustodial parent becomes the presumed support order to be paid to the custodial parent.

 Am I Allowed to Claim a Tax Exemption for My Children Post-Divorce?

 The general rule is that the custodial parent is entitled to the exemption for children.

 But what about families with a shared parenting plan?
 Well, that’s when creative lawyering comes into play.
-Sometimes, one parent claims one child and the other parent claims the other child.
-Sometimes parents trade years.
-The value of the exemption for children varies significantly depending on income, so sometimes the exemption is more valuable to one parent than it is to the other parent.
+Sometimes, one parent claims one child, and the other claims another.
+Sometimes, parents trade years.
+The value of the exemption for children varies significantly depending on income, so sometimes, the exemption is more valuable to one parent than to the other parent.

-As with all issues in divorce, when it comes to taxes, we need to know your goals.
-Once we know what matters most to you, we design a legal strategy to move you towards it.
+As with all divorce issues, we need to know your goals when it comes to taxes.
+Once we understand what matters most to you, we design a legal strategy to move you toward it.

-Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
-Then, we take those goals along with the facts of your case and analyze them so that we can present you with recommendations and options on how to move forward.
+We designed our first step at Freed Marcroft, the Goals & Planning Conference, to get to the heart of your problem and unveil your true goals.
+Then, we take those goals along with the facts of your case and analyze them to present you with recommendations and options for moving forward.